ccdgui/NuagesScraper/README.md

 # NuagesScraper
-## Web scraping an online forum using Scrapy
+## Gentle scraping of online forums using Scrapy

 The purpose of this scraper is to crawl select pages of a publicly available section of an online health forum ('message board').
 The crawler returns structured json data from the messages posted by users.